softprops/lando/README.md

 Lando is a crate for **serverless** rustlang HTTP applications.

-> The rustlang ecosystem has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server).
-If you're interested in writing HTTP applications, you may want to evaluate them as well.
+> The rustlang ecosystem has a number of really great [HTTP server crates](https://crates.io/categories/web-programming::http-server), you may want to evaluate them as well.
 A common theme they share is in providing interfaces for authoring applications, in addition to interfaces for configuring servers that listen on ports that expose your application over network connections.
 A server which is then your reponsiblity to figure out how to host, scale,